Read chapters

 "Indeed?
 Have we not seen the play together last season?"

 "True."
-She had to smile.
+She smiled.

 Her ladyship put her fork down and contemplated.
-"We all wear our masks, that is sure.
+"Interesting notion.
+We all wear our masks, that is sure.
 Society could not operate without them.
-The play is about all kinds of deception – deliberate, vicious and others benign.
+The play is about all kinds of deception – deliberate, vicious, and others, benign.
 Hmm.
-I do not know… I have worn mine for so long that I do not see what is beneath.
+I do not know… I have worn mine for so long that I have forgotten what is beneath."

 Deep furrows appeared between his lordship's brows.

-"What an insightful, what a fresh viewpoint!
+"What an insightful, what a fresh viewpoint.
 Who said that?"

 "Hmm.
 A young lady I met at the theatre."

+Lady Aylesbury looked up.
 "And does she have a name?"

-Lord Nevill adjusted himself on his seat.
+Lord Nevill adjusted his seat.
+"Miss Berrington,

 "Miss Berrington, Miss Catherine Berrington."